Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 After sewing my utensils pockets and taking the photos for my DIY cutlery holder tutorial I realized there’s a third method which seems even easier than the other two.
 I’ll highlight that too but please be advise, there are no pictures for a visual guide.

-Also for this project I used 100% cotton fabric which I find the easiest and fastest to sew with and does not pose any problems even in thick layers, at least not with my super duper sewing machine.
+For my utensil holder I used 100% cotton fabric in medium weights, which I find the easiest and fastest to sew with and does not pose any problems even in thick layers, at least not with my super duper sewing machine.

 Need more Christmas ideas?

 - Christmas Elf stocking pattern